hhdesai98/hhdesai98.github.io/_pages/cv.md

 - Created weekly reading and research plans to guide students in their first academic-type presentations
 - Coordinated with DRP organizers to promote and increase program participation and engagement

+### PARS Volunteer - Seattle, WA
+#### University of Washington, Seattle
+#### Sep 2022 – Dec 2022
+- Served as a Pre-Application Review Service reader, helping edit graduate applications from historically marginalized groups to promote more diversity applications and acceptances across universities
+- Meet with students weekly to provide one on one guidance and tailored application advice

 ### Vice President of Engagements
 #### Consult Your Community – Berkeley Chapter (CYC)
 #### Jan 2020 – Sept 2020